Diabetes Diet #10: Spring Into Vegetarianism

 Optional: salt and freshly ground black pepper

 1. With scissors, snip off tough and brown tips from leaves.
-Trim bottom stem.
+Trim the bottom stem.

-2. Steam artichokes upside down, cover and simmer 20 – 30 minutes, until tender when poked with a sharp knife.
+2. Steam artichokes upside down, cover, and simmer for 20 – 30 minutes until tender when poked with a sharp knife.
 Drain.

 3. Drizzle with oil.
 Lemon juice, zest, and seasonings.

 Note: Artichokes, the flower buds of a large thistle, are a fun food to eat, plucking off one leaf at a time.
-Look for smooth leaves and heavyweight.
-Store by moistening tops with water and placing in plastic bags in the fridge.
-When working with artichokes, add a few drops of vinegar or lemon juice to water, to prevent leaves from browning.
+Look for smooth leaves and heavy weights.
+Store by moistening tops with water and placing them in plastic bags in the fridge.
+When working with artichokes, add a few drops of vinegar or lemon juice to water to prevent leaves from browning.
 Be sure to cut out the hairy fiber, the “choke” part, when you get near

 the stem.
 Underneath the choke is a delicious, meaty edible pod or disc.